Behavioral Carry-Over Effect and Power Consideration in Crossover Trials: Introduction

 The presence of the carry-over effect can bias the estimation of the treatment effect.
 This motivates \cite{grizzle1965two}'s two-stage procedure, which first tests whether the carry-over effect exists or not, and the testing result determines whether to use the period 2 data in the analysis.
 This two-stage procedure was then criticized by \cite{freeman1989performance} because it has low power and can inflate the type I error of subsequent analysis.
 Another type of method is to model the carry-over effect \citep{brown1980crossover,laird1992analysis, jones1996modelling, kunert2002optimal,bailey2006optimal}, which are sensitive to model misspecification.

-In this paper, we examine the carry-over effect in crossover trials using a potential outcomes framework \citep{Neyman:1923a, Rubin:1974} and minimal statistical assumptions to gain a better understanding of its impact.
+In this paper, we examine the carry-over effect in crossover trials using a potential outcomes framework \citep{Neyman:1923a, Rubin:1974} and only require minimal statistical assumptions to gain a better understanding of its impact.
 Under the ideal setting with no carry-over effect, we derive the asymptotic properties of the basic estimator of the treatment effect, based on which we show that the crossover design is typically more efficient than the parallel-group design.
-Then we investigate the situation with the carry-over effect.
-Our key observation is that when the carry-over effect satisfies a sign condition, the basic estimator underestimates the treatment effect, which does not inflate the type I error of one-sided tests but negatively affects the power.
+Our findings, while aligning with existing efficiency comparisons in the literature (refer to \citet[Section 9.2.1]{senn2002time} for example), are more general, because we only assume the no carry-over effect assumption and no other assumptions (e.g., modeling assumptions or normality of data).
+Then we investigate the situation with the carry-over effect, uncovering new insights on its influence on estimation bias, as well as the type I error and power of tests.
+When the carry-over effect $\lambda_1+\lambda_0$ is negative, the basic estimator overestimates the treatment effect, which can inflate the type I error of one-sided tests.
+Conversely, when the carry-over effect is positive, the basic estimator underestimates the treatment effect, which does not inflate the type I error of one-sided tests but negatively impacts the power.
 This leads to a power trade-off between the crossover design and the parallel-group design, and we derive the condition under which the crossover design does not lead to type I error inflation and is still more powerful than the parallel-group design.

 The rest of the paper proceeds as follows.
 Section \ref{sec: no carry-over} focuses on crossover trials with no carry-over effect, where we present a potential outcomes framework for crossover trials, investigate the basic estimator, and compare the efficiencies of a crossover and a parallel-group design.
 Section \ref{sec: crossover} extends the results to the case with the carry-over effect.
 Section \ref{sec: covariate adjustment} proposes a covariate adjustment method and studies its asymptotic properties.
 Section \ref{sec: power} examines the power trade-off of the crossover and the parallel-group design.
-Section \ref{sec: example} presents a simulation study based on resampling data from an HIV prevention trial.
-Section \ref{sec: discussion} concludes with a summary.
+Section \ref{sec: mtn034} presents the application of our methods to the REACH study, as well as power considerations in the design of a future HIV prevention trial using data from the REACH study.
+Section \ref{sec: discussion} concludes with a discussion.